 Life has a funny way of being unpredictable.
-We never know what will happen, which is precisely why we have to be prepared for everything.
-Many people miss out on preparing one very important item: planning their estate.
+We never know what will happen, which is precisely why we must be prepared for anything.
+Many people neglect to prepare one very important item: planning their estate.

 - Asset management